SildCave/desu_downloader/README.md

 - ```python downloader.py --link https://desu-online.pl/anime/spy-x-family/```
 - ```python downloader.py --link https://desu-online.pl/anime/spy-x-family/ --path C:\Users\xyz\Videos```

+> Downloader will download 8 episodes at once by default, you can change that by using for example "--at_once 5"

 > Use "" if your path contains spaces, example: --path "C:\Users\xyz\My beloved videos"